Deliay/AnalysisScript/README.md

 | fn arg2 arg3
 | fn2 arg2
 | fn3

-# block arg1 pass to current pipe function
+# Use '||' to block the current value passed to the first arg of the next pipe function
 # symbol '&' reference to return value of 'fn3'
 || fn4 & arg2 arg3
 || fn5 [&, arg2, arg3]

+# symbol '*' can execute pipes that use 'for each' element from privious
+# will throw exception if privious can't cast to 'IEnumerabe<T>'
+||* fn6 arg1 & arg3

 call fn6 arg1 arg2 arg3